Checkerberry | A Red-Berried Plant Rooted in Native American Life

-Checkerberry is a low-growing shrub characterized by small white flowers, vibrant red berries, and glossy leaves, making it a popular choice for gardens and indoor decorations.
-Its attractive appearance also makes it a favored element in Christmas decor.
+Checkerberry is an evergreen shrub characterized by its small white flowers, bright red berries, and glossy leaves, making it a popular choice for gardens and interior decoration.

 Basic Information